Fr0sT-Brutal/awesome-pascal/README.md

 * [Abbrevia](http://sourceforge.net/p/tpabbrevia) ([Newest](https://github.com/TurboPack/Abbrevia) and maintained version for recent compiler version only).
 Advanced data compression toolkit for Delphi and C++Builder.
 Supports PKZIP, Microsoft CAB, tar, gzip, and bzip2 archives, and can create self-extracting executables.
 On Windows it also provides Delphi wrappers for the LZMA, Bzip2, and WavPack SDKs, and PPMd decompression.
 Abbrevia also has several visual controls that simplify displaying and manipulating archives, including treeview and listview components.
 Features: Unicode filenames in all archive formats; Decompress most .zipx and legacy (PKZIP v1) zips; ZIP64 support for archives larger than 2GB; Spanned and split zip archives; Cross-platform (Windows, OS X, and Linux); No DLLs required; Includes COM component; Extensive documentation
 // *Second link points to an adapted version for newest compiler versions.*

-* [SynLZ SynLZO SynZip](https://github.com/synopse/mORMot).
-Several high speed compression units, featuring ZIP, LZO and SynLZ algorithm, in pascal and optimized assembler.
+* [SynLZ SynLZO SynZip PasZip](https://github.com/synopse/mORMot).
+Several high speed compression units, featuring ZIP/LZ77 Deflate/Inflate, LZO and SynLZ algorithm, in pascal and optimized assembler.

 * [Delphi zlib](http://www.base2ti.com/?id=delphi.zlib).
 Wrapper for zlib.obj originally used by Borland.
 Delphi up to XE3 supported.